 - Working Together

 - Enterprise and Efficiency

 - Digital Transformation

 - Prevention and Early Intervention

-- 1.19 The Council Plan 2018 2022 makes a commitment to introduce the following new ways of working which are underpinned by the principle of putting customers at the heart of everything we do.
-These core principles underpin the Council's actions and decision making processes.
+- 1.21 Full Council agreed in February 2022 to extend the 2018 2022 Council Plan to include the period up to 31st March 2023.
+The Council Plan made a commitment to introduce new ways of working which underpin the principle of putting customers at the heart of everything we do.
+These core principles underpinned the Council's actions and decision making processes.